 Jump to:Page Content

 Required of second-year doctoral students in Social Policy Ph.D. programs and of doctoral fellows of the Multidisciplinary Program in Inequality and Social Policy.
 Permission of instructor required for other doctoral or non-doctoral students.
-Also offered by the Sociology Department as Soc 296a.
+Also offered by the Government Department as Gov 2340a.